 Jon Bloom (@Bloom Jon) serves as teacher and cofounder of Desiring God.
-He is the author of four books, including Not by Sight and most recently True to His Word.
+He is author of three books, Not by Sight, Things Not Seen, and Don't Follow Your Heart.
 He and his wife have five children and make their home in the Twin Cities.